ValyMnDul/Loading/README.md

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

-# License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details